Cellular Phone Charger Powered by Hamster and Wheel 8/28/2005 - 2,670 views,

 Aside from the fact that many teenaged brothers might consider “keeping my sister awake” as “doing something good”, Ash is to be commended for his industriousness.
 Let’s hope that this hamster wheel turns out to be a wheel of fortune for Ash and Elvis.

-Now, where can I get one?
+Now, where can we get one?